fsnader/CheckoutGateway/README.md

 The application consists on three main API endpoints:
 - `POST /api/payments`: Receives a payment request (containing the amount, currency and credit card details), validates it, sends it to the payment gateway and keeps the database updated accordingly.
 - `GET /api/payments`: List all payments for a specific merchant.
 - `GET /api/payments/{id}`: Retrieves a specific payment by its id.
-It only returns the payment if its from the merchant that is performing the request.
+It only returns the payment if its from the merchant that is performing the request and masks sensitive information.

 ## Architecture